Building a Healthy Relationship between ESG and Your Supply Chain

 This is why it’s important to embed ESG into your strategy and weave it throughout the enterprise.
 The results of progress or positive impacts cannot be achieved in a silo or with one individual.
 Making sure your supply chain is ready for a long-term relationship and knowing everyone is on the same page takes communication, alignment of values, and transparency.
 It’s truly a team effort to make it work for the long haul.

-Measuring value is not only in the revenue, profitability, and reduced risk, but also in the intangible value —value to employees, clients, and other stakeholders—in the form of improved processes, policies, working conditions, community and economic vitality, and even innovation.
+Measuring value is not only in the revenue, profitability, and reduced risk but also in the intangible value —value to employees, clients, and other stakeholders—in the form of improved processes, policies, working conditions, community and economic vitality, and even innovation.
 When all these things work together and are unified under common values and goals, it’s like a match made in heaven and the foundation for a marriage made to last.

 We can work collectively to enable a supply chain that is smarter, more sustainable, and more resilient.
 It all starts with changing the way we think about ESG to create win-win opportunities and leveraging the e2open network to support and build a long and meaningful relationship with staying power.